 However, while this would certainly be a step forward for MCI, S&P’s Siderman points out that it could be some time before the benefits of this system become clear.
 “The Federal Communications Commission is reviewing voice-over IP and their decisions could impact all wire-line competitors, in particular the access fees that the long-distance providers pay to the local phone companies,” he says.

 The other long-distance providers in the market are also feeling the pressure.
-National City’s Robison describes AT&T as being “in the midst of a desperate and seemingly futile effort to rediscover itself,” while Sprint is “stable but increasingly reliant on its wireless business for growth.”
+Robison from National City Investment Management describes AT&T as being “in the midst of a desperate and seemingly futile effort to rediscover itself,” while Sprint is “stable but increasingly reliant on its wireless business for growth.”

 So although Robison argues that there is still some remaining value to the solid but ebbing cashflow in long distance, particularly for the commercial customers that are MCI’s key remit, “the landline long-distance business that somehow avoids being displaced by wireless substitution seems destined to be swallowed up amid the forces of industry consolidation.”